 The Double Dare stage sure was a messy one, this nobody can deny.
 (It WAS a famed Nickelodeon slime game show, after all!)
 The copious amounts of slime, whipped cream, glitter, and more slime, is probably why contestants constantly wore protective helmets, goggles, and padding.
 Robin couldn't be there for every single slip and fall, after all - she's only one woman!
 Here's a simple way to put together the perfect DIY Double Dare costume.
 Just remember: ALWAYS take the physical challenge!
 What else are ya there for??
 YOLO.

 Besides the look on our model's face, our favorite part of this costume has to be the slime bowl on the helmet.
 To make it, all we did was hot glue a clear plastic bowl onto the helmet (which was pre-painted yellow, of course), mark off "slime lines" with black electrical tape, and smear a whole bunch of green body paint all over the inside of the bowl!
-The pads were created using the same method detailed above, and you guessed it, the shirt was printed with our custom t-shirt creator.
+The pads were created using the same method detailed above, and you guessed it, the shirt was printed with a printed design.
 We're pretty sure Marc Summers would whole-heartedly approve of this costume.

 So.
 Our post: d-d-d-d-d-did you like it?
 (GUTS!)
 What was your favorite inspired by Nickelodeon costume?
 What were your favorite 90s Nickelodeon game shows?
 Do you think they'll honor the members of the midnight society by playing Are you Afraid of the Dark at the stroke of 12AM?
 Let us know your answers to any of these musings in the comments section below!